Roman Republican currency: As introduced

 The victoriatus, another silver coin (RRC 44/1), was also introduced in large quantity at the same time.
 It seems to have been quite separate from the denarius system proper as X-ray fluorescence spectrometry has shown that these were produced to an entirely different standard of fineness.
 While an analysis of 52 early denarii, quinarii, and sestertii showed a silver concentration of 96.2 ± 1.09%, 19 victoriati from the same period have highly variable fineness ranging from 72 to 93%.
 Early finds of victoriati are primarily in Southern Italy and Sicily and it is thought that the victoriati with a weight of 3/4 of a denarius were used to pay non-citizens with experience of the Greek coinage system in the drachma format to which they were accustomed, but with debased/overvalued coins.
 The quadrigatus didrachm, which had been retariffed to 15 asses (1.5 denarii), was removed from circulation almost immediately.

+Recent work has examined the circulation of Roman Republican coinage using georeferenced evidence from coin hoards.
+One study analysed Republican hoards dated to 155 BCE–2 CE through spatial interaction modelling and social accounting methods, showing that patterns of coin circulation were related to settlement hierarchies, transport routes, and urban infrastructure.
+The study also found that the effect of distance on circulation declined over time, a pattern linked to the expansion of infrastructure, administrative integration, and the standardisation of the monetary system after the adoption of the denarius.